jcchavezs/zipkin-php-opentracing/README.md

 In order to understand OpenTracing API, one must first be familiar with the [OpenTracing project](http://opentracing.io) and [terminology](http://opentracing.io/spec/) more generally.

-To understand how Zipkin work, you can look at [Zipkin Architecture](http://zipkin.io/pages/architecture.html) and [Zipkin Api](https://github.com/jcchavezs/zipkin-php) documentation.
+To understand how Zipkin works, you can look at [Zipkin Architecture](http://zipkin.io/pages/architecture.html) and [Zipkin PHP](https://github.com/jcchavezs/zipkin-php) documentation.

 ### Installation